 God made you, knowing He had the power to save you after you made the choice to fall into sin.

-Why would He decide not to create you if saving you is so doable?
+To answer the question succinctly: Why would God decide NOT to create you if saving you was so doable?